 WHAT IS TRUTH?

 The nagging fact about absolute truth is it necessarily implies one right, many wrong.
 Therefore, it must be humbly proved first, and we challenge you to do so.
-But, what exactly is meant by absolute biblical truth?
-Text-critical issues aside, the easiest way to begin answering this question is by noting that the biblical message itself is conveyed in a historical context, with a consistent stamp of authenticity being prophecy, which is both an inspired speaking and a declaration of what will occur before it actually happens (Isa 46:9–11).
+But, what exactly do we see as absolute biblical truth?
+The text-critical issues aside, the easiest way to begin answering this question is by noting that the biblical message itself is conveyed in a historical context, with a consistent stamp of authenticity being prophecy, which is both an inspired speaking and a declaration of what will occur before it actually happens (Isa 46:9–11).
 As history, it can be investigated and tested.
 What is described is a path, one path, ultimately leading to the Almighty himself in a kingdom, referred to in Dan.
 7:14 by the Aramaic term מַלְכ֔וּ (malku), equivalent to the Hebrew מַלְכ֤וּת (malkut), and guidelines for getting there.
 Inspired knowledge of the Almighty (of Abraham, Isaac, and Jacob), this path (correct Israelite path), and its guidelines (commandments) retrieved uncensored from the biblical records constitutes biblical truth, which is absolute.
 Do not be afraid of it!
 Take the challenge and prove it!
 Be empowered!
 A natural outcome, then, of the establishment of this truth is continuity in the biblical records, even into the New Testament, which is always connected to the true path and goal, and deviations from this path break the continuity.
 For all intents and purposes, we can say the path began with Abram (Gen 15: 5, 18), although it actually began with Adam (Gen 3:15).

 However, when you have defied the odds and finally committed yourself to the pursuit of this pure biblical truth you will quickly realize that this is frankly a difficult acquisition, but not unexpectedly so (Isa 10:20; Matt 7:14).
 What exactly makes it difficult?
 We can list five important obstacles:

-- First of all, there is the problem that we have often been simply misinformed about specific aspects of the Bible by others both unintentionally and intentionally by some who could not accept what appeared truthful.
+- First of all, there is the problem hinted above that we have often been simply misinformed about specific aspects of the Bible by others both unintentionally and intentionally by some who could not accept what appeared truthful.
 This is not to be exaggerated nor is it to be underestimated.

 - Also, there is an obvious linguistic barrier, as the texts have been handed down in Hebrew, Aramaic, and Greek.
 This must be overcome if one intends to analyze the source texts themselves.
 But again, excellent biblical research tools (such as interlinear Bibles with each word linked to Strong’s definitions) overcome some of these challenges.